Sam S. Webb

 I have honorary contracts with both Oxford Health NHS Foundation Trust (OH) and Oxford University Hospitals NHS Foundation Trust (OUH), and work at the Oxfordshire Stroke Rehabilitation Unit under OH recruiting for our long term OCS-Recovery project.

-My current projects involve linking functional ability to assessments of executive function in a stroke rehab setting, as well as running psychometric validation projects surrounding the OCS GP version tool.
+My previous funded was for projects involving linking functional ability to assessments of executive function in a stroke rehab setting, as well as running psychometric validation projects surrounding the OCS GP version tool.

 The most up to date list of projects worked on right now are found on my website [here] or on my Open Science Framework account [here]